Kalutu/scatter-plot-visualization/README.md

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 ## Credits

-This project is based on a tutorial or example from the freeCodeCamp project.
-The original code can be found [here](https://github.com/freeCodeCamp/ProjectReferenceData).
+This project is based on a challenge from the freeCodeCamp Data Visualisation projects.

 Special thanks to freeCodeCamp for providing educational resources and coding challenges to help developers learn and improve their skills.